A hot, steaming bowl of oatmeal is a classic breakfast staple that many have enjoyed over the years. Oats themselves

 Before oats began to be cultivated and processed for human consumption, they were used as feed for animals.
 However, once people began to realize the nutritional benefits of oats for people, they began to incorporate them into their daily diet.

 Today, oats are available in several different forms.
-You can buy instant oatmeal, or quick-cooking oats, as well as rolled oats and steel cut oats.
+You can buy instant oatmeal, or quick-cooking oats, as well as rolled oats and steel cut oatmeal.
 The difference between the types of oats lies in the way they are prepared and processed.

 Oats today are used in a wide variety of ways, from that piping hot bowl of whole grain oatmeal to cereals and granola bars, to baked goods, puddings, and porridge.

 All oats are a whole grain that contain a significant serving of the nutrition and fiber a body needs to keep it running optimally.
 Metric per metric, rolled oats and steel cut oats are almost the same when it comes to nutritional value.
 However, steel cut oats beat out rolled oats in two areas, fiber content and density, which make steel cut oats the best bang for your nutritional buck.